Getting active and staying motivated

 Look for simple ways to be physically active every day, such as:

-Choosing something you enjoy – if you don’t like an activity it will be hard to stick to!
+- Choosing something you enjoy – if you don’t like an activity it will be hard to stick to!
 With over 70 sports clubs and activities at The University of Nottingham, there’s bound to be something you’ll love.

-Making your travel time count – busy schedule?
+- Making your travel time count – busy schedule?
 Make the most of getting to your lectures by walking or cycling instead of taking the bus.

 We have over 70 different sports clubs at The University of Nottingham, offering a huge variety of opportunities whether you are playing for fun or want to compete at the highest level.
 From netball to rugby, and even skydiving to caving – there is something for everybody!

 The Engage programme offers fun weekly sessions for students wanting to try a new sport or play on a casual basis, with no commitment to a team.
-Sessions are just £2 for non-members (free for sports members) and you can turn up to as many as you want.
+Sessions are just £3 for non-members (free for sports members) and you can turn up to as many as you want.
 Come along with your friends or on your own – there will always be a friendly face to greet you.
 Sports available include Badminton, Futsal, Netball and even Sky Diving – check out the weekly timetable for details.

 The University of Nottingham runs the biggest intramural sports (IMS) programme in the country with leagues on Wednesdays and weekends.
 Sports include football, netball and volleyball and no sports membership is required.
 You simply sign up with some friends, your hall or a society.